 How Do I Qualify?

-- Be requested by a university department or by a university-sponsored student, staff, or faculty organization
+- Be submitted by a university department or by a university-sponsored student, staff, or faculty organization

-- Support a campus or community event that increases understanding of and/or appreciation for diversity and inclusion
+- Support a campus event that increases understanding of and/or appreciation for diversity and inclusion

 What Are The Guidelines?

 The DFC cannot provide funding to events that: